moby/moby/docs/reference/commandline/service_logs.md

 > **Note**: this command is only functional for services that are started with
 > the `json-file` or `journald` logging driver.

-For more information about selecting and configuring login-drivers, refer to [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/).
+For more information about selecting and configuring logging drivers, refer to [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/).

 The `docker service logs --follow` command will continue streaming the new output from